pzytek/tetris/README.md

 1. Clone the repository: git clone https://github.com/pzytek/tetris.git
 2. Navigate to the project directory: cd tetris
 3. Install dependencies: npm install
-4. Open project with command in terminal: npm run dev
+4. Open project with command in terminal: npm run build

 ### Features

 - Simple controls for easy and intuitive gameplay.
-- Progressive difficulty as the game speeds up over time.
+- Progressive difficulty as the game speeds up over scores.
 - Clear lines to earn points and compete for high scores.
 - Relive the retro charm of the original Tetris in your browser.